-The safety and well-being of Telenor employees is a high -priority.
+The safety and well-being of Telenor employees is high-priority.

-- Continuously work to sustain a health and safety culture
+- Building and sustaining a health and safety culture

-- Demonstrating excellent working conditions and care for the environment
+- Demonstrating excellent working conditions and care for the well-being of our employees

-- Requiring business conduct from suppliers which is compliant with set standards
+- Requiring business conduct from suppliers who are compliant with agreed standards

 - Promoting OHS&S in all local markets in order to build a competitive edge

-Telenor has one common approach to the way it works with OHS&S internally and towards contractors, vendors and suppliers.
-We work systematically to ensure continuous improved performance within this area and to nourish a strong Group culture.
+Telenor has one common approach to the way we work with OHS&S internally and towards contractors, vendors and suppliers.
+We work systematically to ensure improved performance within this area.

-Telenor decided that all Business Units should comply with the internationally recognized standard, OHSAS 18001 for Occupational Health Safety & Employee Security.
-This standard has been implemented in all of our Business Units.
-With this standard in place all Telenor’s Business Units shall continue to pursue a structured way of assessing and mitigating risks related to OHS&S with clear management involvement and direction.
+It is a Telenor Group requirement that all Business Units should comply with the internationally recognized standard, OHSAS 18001 for Occupational Health Safety & People Security.
+With the release of ISO 45001 from April 2018, we will work throughout the Group in order to align with this new international standard.
+Based on this standard, Telenor’s Business Units shall continue to pursue a structured way of assessing and mitigating risks related to Health and Safety with clear management involvement and direction.

 Our Performance and Preventive Work